fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

     }

-Which initialize the Xamarin Forms and define which class has the start point for the Xamarin Forms App that defines the main page created with the Xamarin Forms API.
+Which initializes the Xamarin Forms and defines which class has the starting point for the Xamarin Forms App that defines the main page created with the Xamarin Forms API.
-The same happens in ENEI.Sessions.Android app, more specific in MainActivity.cs:
+The same happens in ENEI.Sessions.Android app, more specifically in MainActivity.cs:

     protected override void OnCreate(Bundle bundle)
     {